darianaroman/dsa-2021-g3/30413/Alexandru Radu Todor/Lab10/README.md

-# Lab X
+# Lab 10

-> Edit this file and describe in a few words what you've done in this lab.
+- Learned more about Dynamic Programing and it's Trade-Off
+- Learned about Heuristics
+- Solved Laboratory Problem